Neuro-Behçet's disease: Parenchymal Neuro-Behçet's Disease

 psychosis.
-As for the spinal cord involvement, pyramidal signs in the limbs, sensory level dysfunction, and, commonly, sphincter dysfunction may be observed.
+As for spinal cord involvement, pyramidal signs in the limbs, sensory level dysfunction, and commonly, sphincter dysfunction may be observed.

-Some of the symptoms are less common such as stroke (1.5%), epilepsy (2.2–5%), brain tumor, movement disorder, acute meningeal syndrome, and optic neuropathy.
+Some of the less common symptoms include stroke (1.5%), epilepsy (2.2–5%), brain tumors, movement disorders, acute meningeal syndrome, and optic neuropathy.

 Non-parenchymal neuro-Behçet's disease

 Because Non-parenchymal NBD targets vascular structures, the symptoms arise in the same area.
-The main clinical characteristic is the cerebral venous thrombosis (CVT).
-If one experiences CVT, a clot in one of the blood vessels in the brain blocks the blood flow and may result in stroke.
+The main clinical characteristic is cerebral venous thrombosis (CVT).
+If one experiences CVT, a clot in one of the blood vessels of the brain blocks the blood flow and may result in stroke.
 This happens in the dural venous sinuses.
 Stroke-like symptoms such as confusion, weakness, and dizziness may be monitored.
-Headache tends to worsen over the period of several days.
+Headache tends to worsen over a period of several days.
 Some of the less common symptoms include intracranial hypertension and intracranial aneurysms.

 Causes

 Because the cause of Behçet's disease is unknown, the cause responsible for neuro-Behçet's disease is unknown as well.
 Inflammation starts mainly due to immune system failure.
-However, no one knows what factors trigger the initiation of auto-immune disease like inflammation.
-Because the cause is unknown, it is impossible to eliminate or prevent the source that causes the disease.
+However, no one knows what factors trigger the initiation of auto-immune inflammation.
+Because the cause is unknown, it is impossible to eliminate or prevent the source of the disease.
 Therefore, treatments are focused on how to suppress the symptoms that hinder daily life activities.

 Diagnosis

-Although there is a diagnostic criterion for Behçet's disease, one for neuro-Behçet's disease does not exist.
+Although there is a diagnostic criteria for Behçet's disease, one for neuro-Behçet's disease does not exist.
 Three diagnostic tools are mainly used.

 Blood test

+There is no serum biomarker to detect the disease, but raised erythrocyte sedimentation rate correlates with disease activity.

 60–70% of Japanese and Turkish patients were tested to possess HLA-B51, HLA-B serotype.
 These patients showed 6 times risk of getting BD.
 However, the same criteria are not ideal to be applied for Europeans because only 10–20% of European patients showed to possess HLA-B51.

 Cerebrospinal fluid level

 Cerebrospinal fluid is a clear bodily fluid that occupies the subarachnoid space and the ventricular system around and inside the brain.
 It is revealed that 70–80% of Parenchymal NBD patients show altered CSF constituents.
-The observed different is 1) Elevated CSF protein concentration (1 g/dL), 2) Absence of oligoclonal band, and 3) elevated CSF cell count (0–400×106 cells/L) in the body.
+The observed different is 1) Elevated CSF protein concentration (1 g/dL), 2) Absence of oligoclonal band, and 3) elevated CSF cell count (0–400 million cells/L) in the body.

-Others

-"...Despite its rarity, the patient's ethnic background and the typical radiographic findings should prompt the clinicians to include NBD in the differential diagnosis of optic neuritis and demyelinating disease in the young..."[5].
-This quote indicates that even common symptoms such as headache should be recognized as the sign for possible NBD considering the patient's ethnic background.